FRESHWATER AQUARIUM CARE | Basics & Fish Information | Maintenance

 Obviously longer fish need more tank width and length.
 I would decrease the amount of fish proportional to the gallons in a tall aquarium or hexagon aquarium.

-* To figure your tank size get your tank length, height, and width in inches then apply this formula (multiple all INSIDE dimensions up to where you expect the water level to be):
+* To figure your tank size in gallons get your tank length, height, and width in inches then apply this formula (multiple all INSIDE dimensions up to where you expect the water level to be):

 (Ex. a 20 gallon tank = 75 liters).

 What is much more important in determining how many fish you should add to your aquarium are these factors:

 Find a good Aquarium or Pet Store.
 Look at their fish and see how well they are taken care.

 Finally as to tank size; this is often a controversial subject among aquarist, especially well intentioned advanced aquarists.
 The bigger an aquarium you can afford, maintain and have space for, the better for many good reasons, BUT I have kept MANY aquariums under a variety of conditions and monitored them in controlled experiments and often a small aquarium can work for what many might consider over crowded conditions, provided excellent filtration, cleaning maintenance, circulation, feeding procedures (and quality food), chemistry, etc.

 Here is an Aquarium Answers Post Dealing with this subject in a more factual way: